astral-sh/ty/README.md

 Settings provided via command line take precedence over persistent configuration.

-See the [settings reference](./docs/configuration.md) for an enumeration of the available settings.
+See the [configuration] reference for an enumeration of the available settings.

 ### Environment variables